eth-educators/eth-docker-docs/website/docs/Usage/BeforeYouStart.md

 ---

 Warnings about the dangers of running Ethereum staking full nodes are in [Recommendations.md](../Support/Recommendations.md).
 In particular, you must be sure to secure your seed phrase, the mnemonic.
-Without it, your staked funds *cannot* be withdrawn.
+You need it to recreate keys, and to set a withdrawal address, if you didn't already do so during key creation.

 You may also want to take a look at a [guide to Linux host security](https://www.coincashew.com/coins/overview-eth/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node#setup-two-factor-authentication-for-ssh-optional).